RIT3D/M3TDA/mtda_seg/README.md

 For the datasets, all the datasets (GTA5, Cityscapes, IDD, Synthia) are integrated into one dataset object `MTDADataset` defined in `mtda_seg/mmseg/datasets/mtda_dataset.py`.
 The object `MTDADataset` shows how to load/read and pre-process all the src/trg data within the internal function `self.__getitem__(self, idx)`.

+Our goal is to train one source domain and two target domains.
+So we have to modify the data loading process and how they are sent into the model for training.
+To achieve this, we have to modify on the decorator `mtda_seg/mmseg/models/uda/uda_decorator.py` and the model files under `mtda_seg/mmseg/models/uda/`.

 # MIC for Domain-Adaptive Semantic Segmentation

 ## Environment Setup